Star Trek XII: The Wrath of Insurrection

 Section 31 was a nice reference to the series, even if it was botched.
 In Deep Space Nine, Section 31 is so top secret that only a few people know about it, and yet Admiral Marcus is telling all about it to Kirk and Spock.
 It's just a small thing that feels off, but I wanted to call it out.
 I guess the only consolation is that Marcus expects them to be wiped out by Klingons in the not-too-distant future.

 How many engineers must the Enterprise have?
 I saw four alone when Scotty resigned.
-There's two in the warp core image above.
 Let's go with four.
 There are four engineers (not counting Scotty and Keenser who just resigned) in all of the Enterprise.
-Wouldn't any of those four have been the reasonable replacement for chief engineer rather than Chekov‽ Well, Chekov has been "shadowing" Scotty and is "familiar" with the engineering systems, I guess that makes him wholly more appropriate for the position than an actual engineer!
+Wouldn't any of those four have been the reasonable replacement for chief engineer rather than Chekov‽ Well, Chekov has been "shadowing" Scotty and is "familiar" with the engineering systems; I guess that makes him wholly more appropriate for the position than an actual engineer!
 There's patently no need for this except to have a top-billed name in the engineering scenes that will follow, and it is ridiculous!
 A few scenes later when the Enterprise drops out of warp because there's a coolant leak in engineering, thank goodness we have our navigator down there to fix it!